The Kolmogorov Superposition Theorem can Break the Curse of Dimensionality When Approximating High Dimensional Functions: Introduction

-In this paper, we turn our attention to Kolmogorov superposition theorem (KST) and will see how it plays a role in the study of the rate of approximation for neural network computation in deep learning algorithms, how it can break the curse of dimension when approximating high dimensional functions over $\mathbb{R}^d$ for $d\ge 2$, and how we can realize the approximation so that it can overcome the curse of dimension when $d=2$ and $d= 3$.
-For $d\ge 4$, see \cite{S24}.
+In this paper, we turn our attention to Kolmogorov superposition theorem (KST) and will see how it plays a role in the study how to approximate high dimensional continuous function and how it can be used to break the curse of dimensionality when approximating high dimensional functions which grows and/or oscillate moderately for $d=2,3$ (this paper) and $d=4, 5, 6$ (cf. \cite{S24}),

 For convenience, we will use KST to stands for Kolmogorov superposition theorem for the rest of the paper.
 Let us start with the statement of KST using the version of G. G. Lorentz from \cite{L62} and \cite{L66}.

 \begin{theorem}[Kolmogorov Superposition Theorem] There exist irrational numbers $0<\lambda_p\leq 1$ for $p=1,\cdots, d$ and strictly increasing $Lip(\alpha)$ functions $\phi_q(x)$ (independent of $f$) with $\alpha=\log_{10}2$ defined on $I=[0,1]$ for $q=0, \cdots, 2d$ such that for every continuous function $f$ defined on $[0,1]^d$, there exists a continuous function $g(u)$, $u\in [0,d]$ such that